djw8605/djw8605.github.com/_posts/2016-09-20-running-r-at-hcc.markdown

 4. Submit Slurm submit file
 5. Wait for completion (you can ask to get an email)

+More on the Slurm configuration is available at [HCC Documentation](https://hcc-docs.unl.edu/x/4AMg).

 A submit file for Slurm is below:

 ```